valarauca/context_bind/README.md

 ```

-To integrate use (this is broken atm)
+To integrate use the following in your `Cargo.toml` file.

 ```
 [dependencies]